 Performance measurements of specific protocols are not addressed here.
-Those are included in section 3.4.2.
+Those are included in section 3.5.2.

 Volume Calculation values from a segmentation may or may not correspond to the total of all the segmented voxels.
 The algorithm may consider partial volumes, do surface smoothing, tumor or organ modeling, or interpolation of user sculpting of the volume.
 The algorithm may also pre-process the images prior to segmentation.
+Note that volume calculation could potentially be derived from non-segmentation-based approaches, such as model-based estimators.

 Segmentation may be performed automatically by a software algorithm, manually by a human observer, or semi-automatically by an algorithm with human guidance/intervention, for example to identify a starting seed point, stroke, or region, or to edit boundaries.